 and polish steps in just one or three days each.

 That will save you time and electricty.
-These tumblers also use a lot less grit and polish (about half as much) as a rotary tumbler of similar size.
+This UV-10 tumbler also uses a lot less grit and polish (about half as much) as a rotary tumbler of similar size.
 So, although these tumblers have a higher cost than most rotary tumblers, you will actually save that much money or more if you use them regularly.

 batch of rock.
 You can also watch our video below and read an article about

 We use both rotary and vibratory for most of the rocks we polish.

 We enjoy the rounded rocks produced by a rotary tumbler, but we also enjoy the speed, grit savings and electricity savings of a vibratory tumbler.
 So, when we tumble, we do the rough grind using coarse grit in a rotary tumbler for however long is needed.
 This gives us nicely rounded stones.
-We then do the medium (two days), fine (one or two days) and polishing (two days) in a UV-10 or a UV-18 vibratory tumbler.
+We then do the medium (two days), fine (one or two days) and polishing (two days) in a UV-10 vibratory tumbler.